Oops, looks like you need to register to access this feature.

 • Thrombosis: Thromboembolic events have occurred.

-• Thrombocytopenia, Anemia, and Neutropenia: Thrombocytopenia, anemia, and neutropenia have occurred.
+• Cytopenias: Thrombocytopenia, anemia, neutropenia, lymphopenia, and leukopenia have occurred.
 Perform CBC monitoring as clinically indicated.

 See package insert for full prescribing information.